Rule Changes In Swing States Mean More Votes Will Count, Results May Take Longer

 Even though the results taking more time to be tabulated isn't necessarily a sign of any nefarious activity, such a scenario can still create a fertile ground for misinformation if voters don't know what to expect or are surprised by not knowing the results quickly.

-Conspiracy theories flooded the internet in the days after the Iowa Democratic caucuses this year for instance after a winner was not immediately known due to a new and largely untested app malfunctioning.
+Conspiracy theories flooded the internet in the days after the Iowa Democratic caucuses this year, for instance, after a winner was not immediately known due to a new and largely untested app malfunctioning.

 The Department of Homeland Security's Cybersecurity and Infrastructure Security Agency released a bulletin this week addressing that threat.